Women can achieve elegant, glamorous, effortless beauty with our treatments.

 There are many types of liposuction available today.
 New methods are being developed every day, and our surgeons are always learning and staying at the forefront of plastic surgery.
 The current methods include Smartlipo™, Ultrasonic liposuction, Suction-Assisted liposuction, and Power-Assisted liposuction.
 These all have a lot in common—they can be performed with only light sedation, they all use tumescent fluid, and the incisions used are very small—but the main difference is how the fat is “melted.”

 Smartlipo™ uses a laser, Ultrasonic uses ultrasonic waves, Suction-Assisted uses suction, and Power-Assisted uses mechanical power.
 Each works as well as the next.
 The best method for you depends on your individual needs.
-Our surgeons are happy to discuss all of these with you during your consultation.
+Our top Columbus plastic surgeons are are happy to discuss all of these with you during your consultation.

 Absolutely not!
 In fact, most of our patients have liposuction with only IV sedation, also known as twilight anesthesia.
 With this type of anesthesia, the patient is awake during the procedure.
 This may sound a bit worrisome, but rest assured that with IV sedation, the patient is very comfortable and does not remember any part of the surgery the next day.